Phish concert tours and festivals: Costumes

-On the second night of a two-night run in Las Vegas, including the previous night's celebration of the band's fifteenth anniversary, the band performed the Velvet Underground's Loaded.

-Though many fans were unfamiliar with the album, some songs including "Rock and Roll" became concert staples and fan favorites.
+During a two-night run in Las Vegas, the first night celebrated the band's fifteenth anniversary and the second night saw the band perform the Velvet Underground's Loaded.
+Some songs, including "Rock and Roll", became concert staples and fan favorites.
 The show has been released in its entirety as Live Phish Volume 16.

-Fans in West Valley, Utah were treated to a surprise performance of Pink Floyd's The Dark Side of the Moon sandwiched between the banter of "Harpua" on November 2, 1998.
+Fans in West Valley, Utah, received a surprise performance of Pink Floyd's The Dark Side of the Moon between the banter of "Harpua" on November 2, 1998.

-It is widely believed that the impetus for Phish to cover Dark Side two days after the Vegas Halloween show was that the Utah venue was relatively empty with thousands of unsold tickets while just two days prior in the neighboring state, the venue was filled to the brim with many attendees having paid well above face value and spillover fans without tickets remaining outside.

 Unlike the Halloween extravaganzas, the performance has not been officially released but is currently being circulated through fan tape trading websites.